cartan68/GCD_CourseProject/code/CodeBook.md

 | tBodyAccJerk-std()-Z  | bodyaccjerkstdz  |

 ## Summary Data
-The data is further summarized and stored in the file 'activitySummary.csv' using the following steps:
+The data is further summarized and stored in the file 'activitySummary.txt' using the following steps:
 - the data set is grouped by activity and subject.
 - The mean function is then applied to all variables such that the summary retains the mean for each variable for each activity and each subject.